tttp/dxid/README.md

 - 4 up to id 32'767
 - 5 up to id 1'048'575
 - max 12 (if you are encoding the id as number in javascript, up to nine quadrillion ids)
+- there are 97 dxid that are 1 char longer than the id they represent.

 ## Security and pitfalls